 - Natural Water Purification [seeps, filters, rock boiling, and locating natural springs];

-- Honorably Harvest, cook, and eat the Top 10 Most Important Survival Plants;
+- Honorable Harvesting Methods, cooking, and eating the Top 10 Most Important Survival Plants;

-- Cook over an open fire and practice Wild Edible Foraging & Preparation (Herbs, Nuts, Roots, Flowers, Fruits, Insects);
+- Cooking over an open fire and practice Wild Edible Foraging & Preparation (Herbs, Nuts, Roots, Flowers, Fruits, Insects);

-- Spin natural rope for your shelter, bow-drill kit, shoelaces, and fishing line;
+- Spinning natural rope for your shelter, bow-drill kit, shoelaces, and fishing line;

-- Burn out your own bowl and spoon for eating;
+- Burning out your own bowl and spoon for eating;

 - Introduction to Wilderness Fishing;